Viral Evolution and Adaptation as a Multivariate Branching Process: Phenotypic Models for Viral Evolution

 \section{Phenotypic Models for Viral Evolution}

-In this section we introduce a model for viral evolution that can be easily described as a branching process.
-The model is based on some qualitative assumptions introduced by L\'azaro~\etal~\cite{LEDM02}.
+In this section we describe a model for viral evolution that is naturally represented by a multivariate branching stochastic process generalizing, in a non-trivial way, the single-type branching process studied by Demetrius \etal\cite{DSS85}.
+For the sake of motivation we start by recalling a probabilistic model introduced by L\'azro \etal\cite{LEDM02}.
 We interpret the notion of mutation probability as a general effect of probabilistic nature acting on the replication capability of individual viral particles, considered here as a measure of the particle's fitness characterizing its phenotype.
-This effect is summarized by the definition of a stationary probability distribution which is used to set up a Galton-Watson branching process (Watson and Galton~\cite{WG1874}) for the temporal evolution of the viral population.
-This probability distribution gives appropriate parameters to classify the asymptotic behavior of the viral population and to describe the non-equilibrium properties of the model.
+This effect is summarized by the definition of a stationary probability distribution which is used to set up a Galton-Watson branching process (Watson and Galton\cite{WG1874}) for the temporal evolution of the viral population.
+This probability distribution gives appropriate parameters to classify the asymptotic behavior of the viral population and to describe some of the non-equilibrium properties of the model.

 In other related publications the concept of mutation is extensively used as the cause of replication capacity change.
-Understanding that those changes constitute an observable output due to many different factors (of genetic and non-genetic nature), we prefer to use the general term ``effect'' over the replication capacity to characterize the three possible changes (deleterious, adaptive and neutral) that may happen with the viral particle when it replicates.
+Understanding that those changes constitute an observable output due to many different factors (of genetic and non-genetic nature), we prefer to use the general term ``effect'' over the replication capacity to characterize the three possible changes (deleterious, beneficial and neutral) that may happen with the viral particle when it replicates.
 The precise definition of the three types of changes are given in the next section.